Part B: Prohibited Conduct

 The exercise of rights protected under the First Amendment does not constitute retaliation.
 It is also not retaliation for the College to pursue Policy violations against those who make materially false statements in bad faith in the course of a resolution process under this Policy.
 However, the determination of responsibility, by itself, is not sufficient to conclude that any party has made a materially false statement in bad faith.

-• Intentional failure to comply with the reasonable directive of the Title IX Coordinator, or a designee, in the performance of their official duties, including with the terms of a No Contact Directive
+• Intentional failure to comply with the reasonable directives of the Title IX Coordinator (or designee) in the performance of their official duties, including with the terms of a No Contact Directive

 • Intentional failure to comply with emergency removal or interim suspension terms